ibm-cloud-docs/watsonxdata/openrag_intro.md

 ## What is OpenRAG?
 {: #openrag_what}

-OpenRAG is an enterprise-grade Agentic RAG framework, available as a fully managed service on watsonx.data SaaS.
-It combines the power of OpenSearch with retrieval-augmented generation (RAG) to enable AI-powered enterprise search.
+OpenRAG is an enterprise-grade agentic RAG framework, available as a fully managed service on watsonx.data SaaS.
+It combines the power of OpenSearch with agentic RAG to enable AI-powered enterprise search.
 OpenRAG allows you to unlock insights from unstructured data sources such as documents, logs, and text files by converting them into searchable, AI-ready context.

 ## Key features
 {: #openrag_features}